Recognized as one of Canada's Top 100 Employers

-Here are some of the reasons why K+S Potash Canada GP was selected as one of Saskatchewan's Top Employers (2017) :
+Here are some of the reasons why K+S Potash Canada GP was selected as one of Canada's Top 100 Employers (2019) and Saskatchewan's Top Employers (2018) :

-K+S Potash Canada employees have a pioneer spirit
+K+S Potash Canada mines innovation and a pioneering spirit

 After working for 25 years in the oilpatch in northern Alberta, Lloyd Spearchief was ready for a change of pace -- and a new challenge.
 As it happened, he had recently moved close to Moose Jaw, Saskatchewan, and near to where K+S Potash Canada (KSPC) was developing the first greenfield potash mine to be built in the province in nearly 50 years.
 Spearchief decided he wanted to be part of the pioneering project.

 KSPC's Bethune mine, formerly known as the Legacy Project, opened in May 2017.
 Spearchief, who was hired 18 months ago as a millwright and has since been promoted to a Maintenance Coordinator, says that "being part of a team that's building something from the ground up is a really good feeling."